 \begin{proof} A well known result in PL topology (cf.\ \cite{ZeemanBK}) is that any regular neighborhood of the dunce hat in $\mathbb{R}^3$ is a (PL) $3$-ball; moreover, any regular neighborhood contains the original complex in its interior, and collapses in the PL category onto the original complex.
 In other words, there is a simplicial $3$-ball $E$ that collapses onto (a subdivision of) the dunce hat $D$.

 Let us ``collar'' $E$, that is, let us consider the $3$-ball

 The ball $C$ is not simplicial anymore, but consists of the tetrahedra of $E$ along with triangular prisms $t\times\, [0,1]$ for each of the triangles $t$ of $\partial E$.
 We triangulate the prisms, e.g., by first subdividing the three square faces of each prism into four triangles each (we cone over the boundary $4$-gons) and then inserting a central vertex into each prism and cone over its triangulated boundary.
-We call the resulting triangulated $3$-ball $C'$; it contains in its interior the (triangulated ball $E$ that contains the) copy of the dunce hat $D$, shielded by the collar $\partial E \times [0,1] $, where $\partial C'=\partial C$; see also Figure~\ref{fig:dunce_in_ball}.
+We call the resulting triangulated $3$-ball $C'$; it contains in its interior the (triangulated ball $E$ that contains the) copy of the dunce hat $D$, ``shielded'' by the collar $\partial E \times [0,1] $, where $\partial C'=\partial C$; see also Figure~\ref{fig:dunce_in_ball}.

 Because $\partial E$ is two-dimensional, it is endo-collapsible.
-This implies that for any facet $\Sigma$ of $C'$ not in $E$ (in particular, for a facet $\Sigma$ intersecting $\partial C'$ in a boundary triangle), the complex $C' - \Sigma$ collapses onto where $K$ is some complex of dimension at most $2$ (that can be thought of as a bridge between the outer boundary $\partial C'$ of the whole ball $C'$ and the interior ball $E$; see Figure~\ref{fig:dunce_in_ball}); and this $F$ collapses in turn to $\partial C \cup K \cup D$.
-In addition, $C'$ is PL, that is, we can find a PL homeomorphism that takes $C'$ to the tetrahedron $T$.
+This implies that for any facet $\Sigma$ of $C'$ not in $E$ (in particular, for a facet $\Sigma$ intersecting $\partial C'$ in a boundary triangle), the complex $C' - \Sigma$ collapses onto

+where $K$ is some complex of dimension at most two (that can be thought of as a bridge between the outer boundary $\partial C'$ of the whole ball $C'$ and the interior ball $E$; see Figure~\ref{fig:dunce_in_ball}); and this $F$ collapses in turn to